Portland Metro Area Home Prices

 Suburban Communities Prices

-All of the suburban communities saw single-digit average sales price percent change in 2015 except Mt.
-Hood — the highest was Sherwood/Tigard/Tualatin/Wilsonville with 9.6%.
+All of the suburban communities saw double-digit average sales price percent change in 2016 except Mt.
+Hood, Tigard, and Wilsonville — the highest was Hillsboro and Forest Grove with 14.1%.

 Average Sales Price

 1The metro area includes the following Oregon counties: Clackamas, Columbia, Multnomah, Washington, and Yamhill.
 It does not include Clark County in Washington state.

 1Residential Average Home Prices and Sales Price Change 2013-2016

 West (Includes SW and NW Portland and NE Washington County)